nurkholiqansori/Get-API-MyAnimeList/README.md

 ![Step 7](https://github.com/nurkholiqansori/apiMyAnimeList/blob/main/img/step%207.png "Step 7")

-And enter it.
+Navigate first to the folder where your download the file.
+Type <code>py mal.py</code> and enter it.
 And then copy the URL

 ![Step 7.1](https://github.com/nurkholiqansori/apiMyAnimeList/blob/main/img/Step%207.1.png "Step 7.1")